1FIL0/Market-Engine-Shell-Network/README.md

 ## LICENCE

-This project is licenced under the GPL-V3.0 licence
+This project is licenced under the GPL-V3.0 licence, refer to LICENCE